chbrown/overdrive/README.md

 Download an OverDrive loan file from your library or wherever.
 I'll assume that yours is called `Novel.odm`.

-When you run `bash download.sh Novel.odm`, the script performs the following actions:
+When you run `overdrive download Novel.odm`, the script performs the following actions:

 * Extract the `AcquisitionUrl` and `MediaID` from the `Novel.odm` file.
 * Compute a Base64-encoded SHA-1 hash from a few `|`-separated values and a suffix of `OVERDRIVE*MEDIA*CONSOLE` but backwards.